pipedown/node-noise/README.md

 ## Deleting Documents

-You can delete documents by passing in the _id of the documents to the `.delete(...)` method.
+You can delete documents by passing in an array of `_id`s of the documents to the `.delete(...)` method.
+It returns an array of booleans where each elements indicates whether the deletion of the individual document was successful or not.

 ```javascript
 index.delete(["a", "b"]).then(resp => {